Melamine Sponge vs. Magic Eraser

 My Best Tip!

-My best tip is to cut each melamine foam sponge into several mini-rectangles and use those for your smaller cleaning projects around the house (like all of those I’ve mentioned above).
+My best tip is to cut each melamine foam sponge into several mini-rectangles.
+Then, use those very small rectangles for your smaller cleaning projects around the house (like all of those I’ve mentioned above).

-That way, you won’t “waste” a whole sponge on a relatively small task.
-You’ll get anywhere from 10 to 12 uses from each sponge!
+That way, you won’t waste a whole sponge on a relatively small task.
+You’ll get anywhere from 10 to 12 uses from each full-size sponge!

-I can count on one hand the number of times I’ve needed to use a full-size melamine sponge for a cleaning project.
-I use these smaller portions almost all the time.
+I can count on one hand the number of times that I’ve needed to use a full-size melamine sponge for a cleaning project.
+(For example, cleaning the messy grates of our grill requires a full-size sponge).
+I use the smaller portions of melamine sponge almost ALL the time.

 Clever Uses For A Melamine Sponge

-If you like melamine cleaning sponges as much as I do, then you’re going to love these clever and unique ways that I use melamine foam sponges all around the house:
+If you like melamine cleaning sponges as much as I do, then you’re going to love these clever and unique ways that I use melamine foam sponges all around my house: